taichi-dev/taichi/c_api/docs/taichi/taichi_core.h.md

 `function.map_memory`

-Map an on-device memory to a host-addressible space.
-The user MUST ensure the device is not being used by any device command before the map.
+Maps an on-device memory to a host-addressible space.
+You *must* ensure that the device is not being used by any device command before the mapping.

 `function.unmap_memory`